 Some favorites include Aquaphor, Hustle Butter, and A+D ointment.
 Stay away from products with heavy fragrances and alcohol.
 Also, some artists don’t recommend petroleum jelly because it doesn’t allow the skin to breathe.
 Whatever you choose to use, only apply a thin layer (2).

 You won’t need a bandage after the first day.
 But be sure to wear loose clothing, avoid soaking the tattoo in water, and keep the ink out of the sun until the skin is healed.

 Remember that the tattoo will probably ooze and leak a little ink for the first couple of days.
 The skin may look red and swollen and feel tender.
 That’s all normal.
 But you can make yourself feel better with the right tattoo ointment.
 So, let’s get right to the reviews.

-Best Tattoo Healing Ointment
+Best Tattoo Healing Ointment in 2023

 Tattoo Goo Original Fast Healing Ointment

 This tattoo balm is a good ointment for soothing new tattoos.
 It’s designed to imitate the natural oil of your skin and reduce irritation.